spoke-software/literate-hexa-computing-machine/web_client/README.md

 # Web client front end

-Currently this is just the "Hello, World!" app from [this tutorial](https://github.com/Microsoft/TypeScript-Vue-Starter).
-Do please replace the code with the real thing (and delete this line)!

 ## Setting up

 Run this in the `web_client` directory to populate `node_modules/` with sweet, sweet dependencies: